 There are a number of different restaurants at ICON Park which range from Italian to Mexican, Spanish and traditional American.
 There is even a variety of bars where you enjoy a specialty cocktail while watching live music.

-The restaurants and
+The restaurants and bars include:

 - Sugar Factory